 All variables are as described before.
-Following Di Falco et al. (2011), I also computed heterogeneity effects using conditional expected outcomes in equations (9) to (12).
-This is important since MT users may have had higher farm incomes than non-users even if they did not use MT, due to unobserved
+Following Di Falco et al. (2011), I also compute heterogeneity effects using conditional expected outcomes in equations (9) to (12).
+This is important since MT users may have had higher farm incomes than non-users even if they did not use MT, due to unobserved factors.
+For this purpose, a base heterogeneity (BH) effect is defined as the difference between equations (9) and (12) for adopters;